baryhuang/youtube-podcast-maker/README.md

 1. The audio file is transcribed using AssemblyAI's speaker diarization API
 2. The transcript is processed to identify which speaker is talking at what time
+3. The script analyzes the audio to extract volume data for waveform visualization
-3. A split-screen visualization is created with:
+4. A split-screen visualization is created with:
-   - Left side for Speaker A (blue by default)
+   - Left side for Speaker A (blue)
-   - Right side for Speaker B (red by default)
+   - Right side for Speaker B (red)
-4. When a speaker is talking:
+5. When a speaker is talking:
    - Their side is brightened and highlighted
    - A waveform visualization appears showing the volume level
    - The current text is displayed at the bottom of the screen